samuelyu2002/ImVisible/README.md

 Number of Images | 1477 | 1303 | 963 | 904 | 412
 Percentage | 29.2% | 25.8% | 19.0% | 17.9% | 8.1%

-Images may contain multiple pedestrian traffic lights, in which the intended "main" traffic light was chosen. a
+Images may contain multiple pedestrian traffic lights, in which the intended "main" traffic light was chosen.

 The coordinates represent the start and endpoint of the midline of the zebra crossing.
 They are labelled as the position on the original 4032x3024 sized image, so if a different resolution is used it is important to convert the image coordinates to the appropriate values or normalize the coordinates to be between a range of \[0, 1\].